richgel999/sserangecoding/README.md

 # sserangecoding
-Fast SSE 4.1 range coder for 8-bit alphabets.
+Fast SSE 4.1 24-bit range coder for 8-bit alphabets.
+Note the encoder is not optimized, just the vectorized decoder.

+The decoder uses 16 interleaved streams.
+No special signaling or sideband information is needed between the encoder and decoder.
+The encoder swizzles each individual range encoder's output bytes in the proper order right after compression.

 ## Compiling